dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 Similarly, if a state store imposes restrictions on the size of a batch transaction, that may limit the number of parallel actions that can be scheduled by a workflow.

+Workflow state can be purged from a state store, purging all its history.
+Purging removes all metadata related to a specific workflow instance.

 ## Workflow scalability

 Because Dapr Workflows are internally implemented using actors, Dapr Workflows have the same scalability characteristics as actors.
 The placement service: